- APSI Home

 Funding: Graduate Students / Summer Research Fellowships

 - A 2-3 page application describing the research project, including rationale for the project and research methodology.
-Explain why travel to East Asia is required to do the research, what professional contacts have already been established in the region, and how you will gain access to any sample populations.
+Explain why travel to East or Southeast Asia is required to do the research, what professional contacts have already been established in the region, and how you will gain access to any sample populations.

 - A budget sheet that realistically projects travel, lodging, meals, and other research related expenses.
 Please also provide information about other potential sources of funding.

 - A recommendation letter from a faculty member who will supervise the project.

 Award decisions will be announced in mid-March.
 All recipients of the fellowship will be required to submit a 3-5 page report summarizing the results of their research by October 1st of the same year the award is received.
 Recipients will also be asked to share their research experience with their fellow students at one of the monthly Asian Pacific Forums during the academic year following the summer research.